withastro/roadmap/active-rfcs/0000-component-tag.md

 - Pro: No user has an expectation about how this would work.
 That means less conflict with how `<style>` and `<script>` are expected to work.
 - Con: Requires extra import boilerplate in every component.
 We could make these globally available to mitigate, but we've never done that before.

-## 5. Remove component script support entirely

-- Remove `<script hoist>` support and do not replace it with anything.
-- If you want bundled script behavior, create a client-side component (React, Vue, etc).

-In this case, the rest of this proposal would apply to `<style>` only.

-I think we can reuse enough logic from how `client:only` works that this may not cost us much in terms of implemention.
-In which case, I think it makes sense to keep.
-Still TBD if this is true though, will need a prototype to confirm.

 # Adoption strategy